-3) What you hope to learn: A) about the country's cultural heritage, and B) about the way of life of its residents, and 4) Give a cost estimate for each member.
+- 3) What you hope to learn:

+A) about the country's cultural heritage, and B) about the way of life of its residents, and

+4) Give a cost estimate for each member.

 You will have 20 minutes for your PRESENTATION.
-7. Prepare and submit a team REPORT on your International Travel Plan.
+Prepare and submit a team REPORT on your International - Prepare and submit a team REPORT on your International Travel Plan.
 Cite your sources.
 Use up to eight typewritten pages.
-Pass in your REPORT at your PRESENTATION 8.
+Pass in your REPORT at your PRESENTATION - 8.
 Be prepared to DISCUSS PRESENTATIONS OF OTHER TEAMS ON THE SECOND EXAM.
-Pay particular attention to: 1) Preparations, 2) Highlights of the planned trip, and 3) What the travelers hoped to learn.
-9. On the second exam I will ask you to rate YOUR PERFORMANCE AND THAT OF YOUR TEAM MEMBERS.
-My TRAVEL TEAM members are: The COORDINATOR is: The CATEGORY OF FOREIGN TRAVEL is: The COUNTRY we are visiting is:
+Pay particular attention to: - 1) Preparations, - 2) Highlights of the planned trip, and - 3) What the travelers hoped to learn. - 9.
+On the second exam I will ask you to rate YOUR PERFORMANCE AND THAT OF YOUR TEAM MEMBERS.